-Coordination of Climate Change Mitigation and Adaptation on the German Coast
+Different Planning Instruments for a Better Coordination of Climate Change Mitigation and Adaptation on the German Coast (KüstenKlima)

 The spatial implications of climate change differ significantly across regions.
 In particular, these impacts present challenges for the management of the various economic uses of coastal regions.
 In order for sustainable development to be successful, the creation and implementation of mitigation and adaptation strategies is needed.
 Consequently, the challenges in terms of resources and land use are growing.
 Because of competing land use claims and significantly increased environmental stresses, an early assessment through formal and informal land use planning is needed.
 For instance, one example of this challenge lies in the identification of suitable areas for wind turbines or biomass production.

-Undertaken for for the Federal Environment Agency, this project aims to use case study regions to identify possible solutions and recommendations for action based on how spatial planning and integrated coastal zone management could contribute to coordination and potential conflict resolution.
-The focus lies on four selected case study regions in order to elaborate recommendations in cooperation with the local coastal stakeholders.
+Undertaken for the Federal Environment Agency (UBA), this project aimed to use case study regions to identify possible solutions and recommendations for action based on how spatial planning and ICM could contribute to coordination and potential conflict resolution.
+The focus lied on four selected case study regions in order to elaborate recommendations in cooperation with the local coastal stakeholders.